nivekcode/import-conductor/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the feature**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the use case you need it for**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you need this feature for.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.

+**New contributors to our project are always welcome** Let us know if you want to create a pull request for this feature.
+In case you need help you can always reach out to us.
+[] I would like to create a PR